-The Bladder and Bowel CONfidence Health Integration Team (BABCON HIT) aims to promote bladder and bowel continence for all in Bristol and the surrounding area.
+The Bladder and Bowel Confidence Health Integration Team (BABCON HIT) aims to promote bladder and bowel continence for all in Bristol, North Somerset and South Gloucestershire.

 Leakage from the bladder and bowel that cannot be controlled by individuals of all ages is more widespread than is often recognised.